GasparyanG/zao/description.md

         - grow table if it's near to max load space (in our case 0.75).

 ## Objects
+* UpValue::properties
+    - `index`           - position of parents corresponding upvalue.
+    - `isLocal`         - indicator of being as enclosing scope upvalue or not.

 * Obj::properties
     - `type`            - type of object.